AdobeDocs/experience-platform.en/help/tags/ui/publishing/premium-cdn.md

 >
 >The premium CDN feature for tags is currently in beta and your organization may not have access to it yet.
 This documentation is subject to change.

-When you install a [tag library](./libraries.md) on your website, the assets for that library are delivered from an Adobe-managed host at runtime (`https://assets.adobedtm.com`).
-However, depending on the geographic regions your website operates under, you may be subject to legal regulations that restrict the top-level domains (TLDs) that content can be delivered from.
+When you use an [Adobe-managed host](./hosts/managed-by-adobe-host.md) to deliver your Adobe Experience Platform tags assets on your website, these assets are distributed amongst various content delivery networks (CDNs) around the world to deliver the quickest download speed.
+However, there are certain regions that require all website assets to be replicated and hosted on a server within that region.

-To account for this, tags in Adobe Experience Platform provide a premium content delivery network (CDN) feature, which allows you deliver content to multiple regions through different TLDs.
+To account for this, tags in Experience Platform provides a premium CDN feature which allows you to deliver content to these special regions.

 Premium CDN support is a paid feature, and must be purchased by your organization in order to enable and use it.
 This guide covers how to configure and use this feature in the Data Collection UI after it has been purchased.